ragona/clobber/README.md

 ### 1. Fast

 A more efficient TCP client means fewer hosts required to perform a load test.
 Faster is better for this tool.
-We use a couple of strategies to try to keep traffic flowing.
+We try a couple of strategies to try to keep traffic flowing.

 #### - Limit open ports and files

 Two of the key limiting factors for high TCP client throughput are running out of ports, or opening more files than the underlying OS will allow. `clobber` tries to minimize issues here by giving users control over the max connections.
 (It's also a good idea to check out your specific `ulimit -n` settings and raise the max number of open files.)

 #### - No cross-thread communication
 This library uses no cross-thread communication via `std::sync` or `crossbeam`.
 All futures are executed on a `LocalPool`, and the number of OS threads used is user configurable.
 This has a number of design impacts.
 For example, it becomes more difficult to aggregate what each connection is doing.
 This is simple if you just pass the results to a channel, but this has a non-trivial impact on performance.

 *Note: This is currently violated by the way we accomplish rate limiting, which relies on a global thread that manages timers.
 This ends up putting disproportionate load on that thread at some point.
-But if you're relying on rate limiting you're trying to slow it down, so we're putting that in the 'feature' column.
+But if you're relying on rate limiting you're trying to slow it down, so we're putting this in the 'feature' column.
 (If anyone would like to contribute a thread-local futures timer it'd be a great contribution to the Rust community!*)

 ### 2. Easy to use

 It can be a lot of work setting up a load test. `clobber` aims to simply throw a lot of traffic at a host, and much of the time that's all you need.
 If you need more configuration check out the examples.

 ## Tips: Tuning and Troubleshooting TCP Performance

 There are a couple of small tweaks you can do to the client host to enable much higher throughput.

 ### 1. File/port limits